AineDev/CPSC-311/a6/README.txt

 Student #1, students.cs.ubc.ca Login: ainedev (f0a0b)
 Student #1, Student Number: 45402147

-Student #2, Name: NONE
+Student #2, Name: Shannon Hogen
-Student #2, students.cs.ubc.ca Login: NONE
+Student #2, students.cs.ubc.ca Login: shogen2
-Student #2, Student Number: NONE
+Student #2, Student Number: 21707112

 (If you decide to do the assignment as a project group, add ALL the members of the group following this format)